 LinkedIn is the priciest ad platform in B2B.

-Average cost per click on LinkedIn in 2026 sits between $5 and $12.
-Meta charges $0.50 to $2.00.
+Average CPC on LinkedIn in 2026 sits between $5 and $12.
+Meta runs $0.50 to $2.00.
 Google averages $2.69.
-The gap is wide and still growing.
-CPMs jumped 28% year over year as more B2B budgets piled onto the platform.
+The gap is wide, and still growing.
+CPMs jumped 28% year on year as more B2B budgets piled onto the platform.

 LinkedIn doesn't sell clicks the way Meta does.
 What you're actually buying is access to an audience that self-identifies by job title, company, seniority, and industry.
 That data doesn't exist anywhere else in digital advertising.